DelphiWorlds/Kastri/Readme.md

 * Follows strict coding standards to ensure consistency and readability
 * Is kept as simple as practicable
 * Is named after the [place in Greece](https://en.wikipedia.org/wiki/Kastri,_Phocis) where [Delphi](https://en.wikipedia.org/wiki/Delphi) once stood

+## Delphi 11 changes

+With the introduction of Delphi 11, there have been some changes related to Android.
+You may notice new jar files in the `Lib` folder where the name is the same as an existing jar, with a suffix of `2.0.0` (or greater) e.g. `dw-kastri-base-2.0.0.jar`.
+Jars with a `2.0.0` suffix will work **only with Delphi 11** (and possibly later).
+If a jar does not have a corresponding jar with a `2.0.0` (or greater) suffix, it should also work with Delphi 11.
+Please also see the Demos section below.

 ## Intro video